gulogulo208/portfolio/README.md

 ## My Working Portfolio for Potential Employers

-Projects included are only my first project called horiseon, some information about myself, how to contact me, and a link to my LinkedIn and GitHub pages
+Projects included are eatNsip which is a leftover food recupe app, BirdsEye: A project management app, and Sojourner:
 ## Project Overview

 Preview of the webpage